JanHerca/urantiapedia/output/wikijs/article/David_Kantor/The_Kingdom_and_the_Supreme.md

 > To the extent that we do the will of God in whatever universe station we may have our existence, in that measure the almighty potential of the Supreme becomes one step more actual. . .
 God the Supreme is becoming the highest finite manifestation of the total will of God. [[UB 117:0.1](/en/The_Urantia_Book/117#p0_1)]

-> If all grand universers should ever relatively achieve the full living of the will of God, then would the time-space creations be settled in light and life, and then would the Almighty, the deity potential of Supremacy, become factual in the emergence of the divine personality of God the Supreme. [[UB 117:0.9](/en/The_Urantia_Book/117#p0_9)]
+> If all grand universers should ever relatively achieve the full living of the will of God, then would the time-space creations be settled in light and life, and then would the Almighty, the deity potential of Supremacy, become factual in the emergence of the divine personality of God the Supreme. [[UB 117:0.2](/en/The_Urantia_Book/117#p0_2)]

 ### Cosmic Citizenship and The Gospel of The Kingdom

-In the fourth epochal revelation, Jesus taught the importance of relationships with our fellows in our earth lives: Jesus . . .  always taught the kingdom as embracing man’s personal experience in relation to his fellows on earth and to the Father in heaven.” [[UB 170:1.9](/en/The_Urantia_Book/170#p1_9)]
+In the fourth epochal revelation, Jesus taught the importance of relationships with our fellows in our earth lives: “Jesus . . .  always taught the kingdom as embracing man’s personal experience in relation to his fellows on earth and to the Father in heaven.” [[UB 170:1.13](/en/The_Urantia_Book/170#p1_13)]

 The Fatherhood of God and the brotherhood of man is the heart of the gospel.